Introduction

 Colleges may choose to send accepted students information about how to register for them, and they may do things like have a table at orientation events to give out information about accommodations.
 But they are not responsible for finding students and asking them if they want to register with the disability services (DS) office (or for testing students who have not had testing before).

-[Also, even if students mention their disability in any way in college applications does not count as registering with the DS office.
+Also, even if students mention their disability in any way in college applications does not count as registering with the DS office.
 Admissions is unlikely to send that information to that office.
-Even if they do send the information there, DS is unlikely to do anything until students actually complete the registration process.]
+At a college where Admissions does send the information there, DS is unlikely to do anything until students actually complete the registration process.

 The process for getting accommodations is not difficult or time consuming, and it can vary from college to college.
 Students typically need to: